smikulic/monthly-app-server/README.md

 Next time they login we use auth context to verify email and password with the DB records and send back request Auth token.
 If they reset a password, Postmark service will send a token over email for secure reset flow.

+User can also login/register via Google OAuth and if they choose to combine password and Google login, they can.

 Resolvers are structured in a CRUD manner (create, update, delete mutations) and read is split based on schema: category, subcategory, expenses (everything is scoped based on UI needs, such as `chartExpenses`).
 Every query (non public one) is protect with `is unauthenticated` check.